pip-services/pip-services-docs/content/en/python/sqlserver/persistence/identifiable_postgres_persistence.md

 ### Description

-The IdentifiableSqlServerPersistence class allows you to create persistence components that store data in SQLServer databases and implement a number of CRUD operatons over data items with unique ids.
+The IdentifiableSqlServerPersistence class allows you to create persistence components that store data in SQLServer databases and implement a number of CRUD operations over data items with unique ids.

 Important points